LucasAyoub/LucasAyoub/README.md

 </div>

  ## About Me: 🌟
-• 👨‍💻 I'm a Salesforce Developer/Administrator, Python, Java and JavaScript.
+• 👨‍💻 I'm a Salesforce Developer/Administrator and a Python, Java and JavaScript Dev.
 I dedicate myself constantly to always be learning something new and improving what I am already good at, in order to improve my work and develop better solutions for my company.

  • 💻 I work today as a Salesforce Developer at TCS.